Recently viewed

 Grey fabric dining chairs are comfortable and versatile, which makes them a favourite in many homes.
 These chairs come with high-density foam padding that supports you through long meals.
 The fabric choices range from basic polyester blends to textured materials that catch the eye.

 You can pick from many shades of grey, from light coastal tones to deep charcoal.
 Light grey chairs make your dining area feel open and spacious, while darker shades add character and depth.
-Most fabric chairs come in sets, and you can get quality options like the Trent Fabric Dining Chair in Dark Grey for about AUD 380.

 Most people choose side chairs without armrests.
 They look trendy with their clean lines and fit nicely along table sides.
 You might want upholstered armchairs as statement pieces at the table ends - they're more formal and extra comfortable.